People Justify Themselves So Much When It Comes to Not Playing A Fighting Game

 "what's the tierlists"

 This problem is accentuated when it comes to nicher things such as fighting games.
-Mecha anime, sports anime, and kids anime specifically are strident examples too.
+Fighting games also have a big history with minorities.
+Certain series like SNK games have always been much more popular outside than inside USA too.( Mecha anime, sports anime, and kids anime specifically are strident examples too.
 You always always see people making up reasons to not watch these.
-"I heard it's X, I heard it's Y" etc.
+"I heard it's X, I heard it's Y" etc. )

 Games media, streamers, youtubers, anime discussion, pop culture in general desperately need more black people not necessarily from the USA, black muslims, disabled black people, queer black people, and various combinations of all these.
-And as always I'm stressing out specifically "black people" and not saying "non-white people in general" because we need to break that taboo.
+And as always I'm stressing out specifically "black people" and not saying "people of color in general" because we need to break that taboo.
 You have to acknowledge that structural racism has a hierarchy based on people's perceived identity, with disabled black muslim queer woman being the biggest combo score multiplier.

 And needless to say being black doesn't mean you automatically know how society is based on racism and how to fight it.
 But it helps.